 My formula for evaluating your lean efforts is therefore very simple: Examine your purpose, then your process, then your people.
 Note that this is completely different from the multiple “metrics” that members of the Lean Community often ask for: How many kaizen have been done?
 How much has lead time been reduced?
 How much inventory has been eliminated?
 And how do all of these compare with competitors or even with Toyota?

-Good performance on any or all of these “lean” metrics may be a worthy goal but to turn them into abstract measures of “leanness” without reference to business purpose is a big mistake.
-At best they are functional measures for the lean improvement function.
+Good performance on any or all of these “lean” metrics may be a worthy goal, but turning them into abstract measures of “leanness” without reference to business purpose is a big mistake.
+At best, they are functional measures for the lean improvement function.
 What’s really needed is business measures for every value stream, measures developed and widely shared by a responsible value-stream leader and understood and supported by the entire value-stream team.

 Virtual Lean Learning Experience (VLX)